-The grayling is the UK’s largest brown butterfly and one of our most camouflaged species.
+The Grayling is one of the UK’s largest brown butterflies and one of the best camouflaged.
 Their mottled brown under wings enable them to blend in with the background and they always rest with their wings closed.
 They have a black eye spot on each forewing and can be identified on the wing by their looping flight pattern.

 [Click on the thumbnails to open]

 Graylings can be found flying along dry, sandy heathland tracks from July to mid-September.
 They can also be found at coastal sites.

 Being territorial in nature, males tend to be easier to spot, whether perching on a patch of bare ground, tree stump or boulder, flying up to meet any passing object in the hopes of finding a mate.
 However, their fantastic camouflage enables them to disappear right in front of your eyes!